michaelgamston/Smartlight/README.md

 # Comments
 Remember before launch to #define out any debuging.
 I.e serial stuff as this won't have function in final MVP product.

+# TODO

+- Save all certs in SPIFFS, get rid of connect.h
+- Get rid of USE_WIFI sections
+- Complete testing

 # Michaels last changes

-Changed location of ESPtime defination to its own location
+Changed location of ESPtime defination to its own location Changes LTE_Publish to accept a topic parameter

 # Roberts last changes

 # Structure